kapil-grv/geohash-generator-qgis-plugin/README.md

 ## Installation

 ### Method 1:
-1. Download the repository and zip the folder
+1. Download the repository and zip the folder / Just use the zip already available in the repo
 2. Open QGIS -> Plugins -> Manage and Install Plugins -> Install from ZIP -> Upload the zip and click on Install Plugin

 ### Method 2: